As your poops plunge into the toilet water, you notice something odd: Bubbles form and rise to the surface and then pop. Can this mean a disease?

 What’s Really Going On

-“Air bubbles that are in feces are gasses that are produced from the normal colonic bacteria,” says Dr. Edward Brettholz, MD, with Concorde Gastroenterology, who is board certified in both internal medicine and gastroenterology and is Clinical Assistant Professor of Medicine, NYU School of Medicine.
+“Air bubbles that are in feces are gasses that are produced from the normal colonic bacteria,” says Dr. Edward Brettholz, MD, with Vanguard Gastroenterology in NYC, NY.

 “Since the gasses are less dense and lighter than water, they will rise to the surface and bubbles will pop.”